Northern Pond Natural Area

 Trailhead Information

-From the center of Monroe Village, drive east along Route 139 about a quarter mile to the Monroe Road; turn left and drive 1.2 miles to the Dahlia Farm Road; turn left and drive 1.3 miles to the NPNA.
-Look for the signpost on the left, posted at the edge of the "outer" parking area with room for 4 to 6 vehicles.
-Though not plowed during the winter, a narrow but otherwise driveable access road enters the NPNA here and leads to the "inner" parking area with room for 2-4 vehicles.
-This access continues about 0.1 miles to the canoe launch, but a high clearance, 4-wheel drive vehicle is recommended.
+From the center of Monroe Village (intersection of ME-141 and ME-139) drive east along ME-139 about a quarter mile to the Monroe Road; turn left and drive 1.2 miles to the Dahlia Farm Road.
+Turn left and drive 1.3 miles to the Northern Pond Preserve parking area, which has room for 4 to 6 vehicles.
+It is plowed during the winter.

 Click on a parking icon to get custom directions